1895 Chicago Athletic Association football team: November 9: Duquesne Country and Athletic Club

-The Chicago Athletics faced off against the Duquesne AC on November 9, pulling out a 34 to 4 thumping, although allowing the Pittsburgh men an uncharacteristic touchdown.
+The Chicago Athletics faced off against the Duquesne C&AC on November 9, pulling out a 34 to 4 thumping, although allowing the Pittsburgh men an uncharacteristic touchdown.
 It was a muddy day on Exposition Field.
 Six different men scored points for this game, a CAA record for the year.
 Thomas garnered two touchdowns, while Blaney, Hadden, Brown, and Slater each tallied a score.
-For the first time in 1895, two different men scored PATs for the Athletics, Huddelson with three and Brown with one, and CAA also got its first known points off of the other team, when they blocked a kick in the endzone and DCAC player Vaill fell on it for a safety.
+For the first time in 1895, two different men scored PATs for the Athletics, Huddelson with three and Brown with one, and CAA also got its first known points off of the other team, when they blocked a kick in the endzone and DC&AC player Vaill fell on it for a safety.
 Blaney was not actually supposed to be present, as he told the team the day before he was going to visit his folks in Pittsburgh.
 After this game, the team left for their home in Chicago.
 They had gone 4–2 on their eastern trip, an impressive total for a journey that lasted less than two weeks.
 Stevenson, Barter, Hadden, and Blaney did not leave with the team though, instead staying in Pitt to hear cash offers from the Duquesne and Pittsburgh Athletic Clubs to play for them instead.
 None of them would knowingly end up accepting this money, although it is unknown what Barter decided.

-November 13- Bob Wrenn, Harvard's star quarterback, agreed to play his position for CAA in their thanksgiving day game against Boston AA.
+November 13- Bob Wrenn, Harvard's star quarterback, agreed to play his position for CAA in their Thanksgiving Day game against Boston AA.
 He had been refereeing many games throughout Chicago while he stayed in the city, including Chicago vs Wisconsin on November 2, Chicago vs Northwestern on the 16th, and Wisconsin vs Minnesota the day after that in Minneapolis.
-He was absent from the roster of the CAA and so its assumed that he did not follow through with his reported confirmation.
+He was absent from the roster of the CAA and so it is assumed that he did not follow through with his reported confirmation.
 He was also still in Chicago at the time, as he was the umpire for Indiana vs Wabash the day after Thanksgiving.
-There was no follow up piece to explain why he did not play with the CAA on November 28, but he would not be there for the contest in a playing capacity, with Bill Aldrich leading the Athletic men instead.
+There was no follow-up piece to explain why he did not play with the CAA on November 28, but he would not be there for the contest in a playing capacity, with Bill Aldrich leading the Athletic men instead.